-The details of the reporting entity which are captured within the 'Registration'
+The details of the reporting entity captured within the registration

 process include key contact details.
 This important information will enable the

 Ascertain the bona fides of any registration, and